att-comdev/valet/ostro_listener/README.md

                  -r $MUSIC_REPLICATION_FACTOR
 ```

+Always use the nova exchange (``-x nova``) and topic exchange type ``-t topic``.

+This script has kept its original flexibility in that it may also be used to listen to other exchanges/topics.

+**Important**: Always use topic exchanges for "listening on the wire."
+Failure to do so could risk other RabbitMQ users (e.g., OpenStack services) missing important messages.

 ## Password File

-A sample password file can be found in ``$VALET_PATH/ostro_listener/etc/ostro_listener/passwd.txt``:
+A sample password file can be found in ``$VALET_PATH/ostro_listener/etc/ostro_listener/passwd.txt``.

+Copy this file to another location before editing.

-The password file must not be readable by group/other.
+The password file must be protected.
+In particular, it must not be readable by group/other users.
 It is often set to root ownership.

-Separate hosts/IPs and passwords with a single space.
+Within the file, separate hosts/IPs and passwords with a single space.
 For example:

 ```
 127.0.0.1 password